 The credit risk covers default risk as a result of having a loan/bond portfolio, and counterparty risk related to having a custodian, bank, etc. The main trigger is a bankruptcy of a counterparty or in the loan portfolio.
 A change in the rating of one of OONA's held bonds or counterparties is also regarded as a trigger by the Board of Directors.
 The Board of Directors mitigates credit risks through specific guidelines for acceptable credit ratings and amount limits for deposits with banks.
-The company places a maximum of 5 % of the investment assets of an asset that is dependent on the same company/debtor.
+The company places a maximum of 10 % of the investment assets of an asset that is dependent on the same company/debtor.
 Furthermore, the company has established minimum ratings/geographic limits for counterparties within, bonds, equities and financial institutions.
-Excess liquidity may be placed in the following financial institutions (with a maximum of DKK 50M in each institution except Sydbank where 100M is allowed and Nordea where 300M is allowed also stated in politics Liquidity Risk Management Policy):
+Excess liquidity may be placed in the following financial institutions (with a maximum of: Sydbank where 100M is allowed and Nordea where 300M is allowed also stated in politics Liquidity Risk Management Policy):

-- Danske Bank A/S

-- Jyske Bank A/S

-- Sydbank A/S
+- Sydbank A/S - Nordea

-- Nordea